ahmed-abualsaud/aeva-cab/schema/partnerUser.md

 ### Queries

 - **partnerUser:** Find a single user by his ID.
-- **partnerTripUsers:** Return collection of all users subscribed or not subscribed for a specific trip.
+- **partnerTripUsers:** Return collection of all users subscribed, not subscribed, or not verified for a specific trip.
 - **partnerTripStations:** Return collection of all stations associated with a specific trip.